 A complete system has four components:

-3. Connectivity — LoRaWAN, 4G/LTE, or mesh networking to move data from field to cloud
+- Connectivity - cellular 4G/LTE (the proven default), Wi-Fi, or a modular LoRaWAN-ready option to move data from field to cloud

 When these four pieces work together, you get a precision agriculture platform that monitors your soil 24/7, alerts you to problems before they damage crops, and gives you the data foundation for smarter irrigation and fertilization decisions.